galaxyofdrones/docs/README.md

 # Galaxy of Drones Online Docs

-The gamer and developer guide.
+The gamer and developer guides.